computations/SunStar/doc/writeup.md

 A _gene tree_ is a rooted or unrooted tree that has been inferred from gene sequences, and relates the divergence of those genes.
 A _species tree_ is a tree that relates the divergence of species.
+An unrooted tree is often made rooted by using an _outgroup_.
+This is a taxa that is intensionally distant from the other taxa, ensuring that the root is connected directly to the outgroup.

 An _ultrametric_ tree is a tree where all the distance to the root vertex are the same.